PolyphonyRequiem/Valheim-Dusk-Niflheim/docs/patchnotes/Niflheim-1.1.1/notes.md

  ### Hardcore Death Messages:
   - Death messages will now try to be more representative of the means of death.
 Thanks again to @Fracticality!

+ ### Bug Fixes
+  - Map pins were being impacted by the logic for the Hardcore mod.
+This seems to have been fixed through some clever detective work.
+Thanks @Fracticality!

 ## Known Bugs:

 ## Final Words: